OpenNebula/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 Images
 -------
-The LXD drivers can create contianers from images in the same format as KVM, that is block devices in a file.
+The LXD drivers can create containers from images in the same format as KVM, ex. a qcow2 image.

 Create your own image
 ~~~~~~~~~~~~~~~~~~~~~